Got 45 seconds? Take our BREED MATCH QUIZ!

 If you plan to purchase out of state, budget an additional $400–$600 for professional pet transport or flight nanny service.
 Always verify that the breeder is TICA or CFA registered and provides valid documentation.

-Maine Coon Kittens Price by State (2025 Guide)
+Maine Coon Kittens Price by State (2026 Breakdown)

 StateAverage Price RangeNotes